divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 The function executes the following steps in the following order:

 1. Check that `statusFinalReferenceValue` is "Open", meaning that no value has been submitted by the data provider yet.
+1. Increase the amount reserved for the data provider by the tip amount.
 1. Transfer the collateral token from `msg.sender` to the DIVA smart contract, with prior approval from `msg.sender`.
 The transfer is executed using the `safeTransferFrom` from OpenZeppelin's [SafeERC20][safeerc20] library to accommodate different implementations of the ERC20 standard.
-1. Increase the amount reserved for the data provider by the tip amount, accounting for any fees that may have been charged on the token transfer.
 1. Emit a [`TipAdded`](#tipadded) event on success.

-The function reverts if a value has already been submitted by the data provider, i.e. `statusFinalReferenceValue != Open`.
+The function reverts if:
+- a value has already been submitted by the data provider, i.e. `statusFinalReferenceValue != Open`, or
+- the collateral token charges a fee on transfers.

 The tip is allocated to the corresponding data provider if the final value is confirmed within the submission window.
 If the final value is confirmed by the fallback data provider within fallback submission period, the tip will be allocated to the fallback data provider.
 If neither of them report a value, the tip will be allocated to the treasury.
 The same logic applies to settlement fees during [`removeLiquidity`](#removeliquidity).
 Refer to [`redeemPositionToken`](#redeempositiontoken) and [`setFinalReferenceValue`](#setfinalreferencevalue) functions for more information.

->**Note:** Accepting fee-on-transfer tokens was a deliberate decision made to incentivize reporting.
-While this breaks the Checks-Effects-Interactions pattern as the actually transferred amount can only be determined after the `safeTransferFrom` call, this is not a problem as reentrancy guards are in place.

 ```js
 function addTip(